All Episodes

 It's hurt our kids' educational opportunities.

-You know, we see the level of fentanyl has gone through the roof, opioids have gone through the roof in this country.
+You know, we see the level of fentanyl has gone through the roof.

 The amount of death associated with it has gone through the country.

-There's gonna be accidents.
+There's going to be accidents.

 However, we have to do everything in our power.